ANL-CESAR/XSBench/README.txt

 >$ ./XSBench

 By default, XSBench will with 1 thread per hardware core.
-If the architecture supports hyperthreading, two threads will be run per core.
+If the architecture supports hyperthreading, multiple threads will be run per core.

 To manually alter the number of threads used, run the code with the